- Keke Rosberg

 In the bigger picture of the 2025 season, Qatar strengthens Max Verstappen’s position as the benchmark of the championship.
 Every time a rival looks ready to build momentum, Verstappen responds with a composed, high-quality win like this one.

-For Oscar Piastri, another podium keeps him firmly in the group of drivers capable of winning races whenever the opportunity arises, while Carlos Sainz’s result is an important boost for Ferrari in its fight for position in the constructors’ standings.
+For Oscar Piastri, another podium keeps him firmly in the group of drivers capable of winning races whenever the opportunity arises.
+Sainz’s result is an important boost for Ferrari in its fight for position in the constructors’ standings.
 Lando Norris, meanwhile, adds good points but leaves Lusail knowing that a slightly cleaner race could have delivered a trophy.

 With only a handful of races remaining, Qatar feels like a key step in shifting the title narrative further towards Verstappen — not because of wild drama, but because of the quiet efficiency with which he converted a good weekend into maximum reward.